Statistics show that long term joint pain is one of the most common chronic pain conditions.

 3. My body moves freely and easily.

-Getting a good night’s sleep is one way to relax your muscles — but it’s a fact that many of us are not getting enough hours.
+A good night’s sleep is one way to relax your muscles — but it’s a fact that many of us are not getting enough hours.

 When you’re sleeping your muscles relax completely helping them to recover from the stresses and strains of the day.